donders-research-data-management/rdm-ontology-di/content_editors.md

 # Editing the configurable content of the Radboud Data Repository portal

 This page explains how to update the configurable contents which is displayed on the Radboud Data Repository portal.
+This includes the help documentation, but also a lot of the the text that is shown on the portal itself.

-This repository has two branches, the _master_ and the _release_.
-They serve different purposes in the following workflow from editing the contents to managing how these changes appear online.
+This repository serves both for the Radboud Data Repository (RDR) as for the Donders Repository (DR).
+Each of the instances of the repository has two branches, the _acceptance_ and the _release_.
+They serve different purposes in the workflow.

 ## The workflow

 Two roles are involved in the workflow: the _content editor_ which is responsible for updating the contents; and the _content manager_ which brings the update online.
 Hereafter is the workflow:

-1. The _content editor_ modifies contents on the _master_ branch.
+1. The _content editor_ modifies contents on the _acceptance_ branch.
-1. The _content editor_ informs the _content manager_ to apply changes to the Radboud Data Repository portal.
+1. The _content editor_ informs the _content manager_ to review the changes, if desired they can be manually tested on the acceptance environment.
-1. The _content manager_ merges changes in the _master_ branch into the _release_ branch.
-Whenever changes are made in the _release_ branch, an automatic process will pick them up and apply them on the portal.
+1. The _content manager_ merges changes from _acceptance_ into the _release_ branch.
+The changes in the _release_ branch will automatically be processed and apear on the production environment.
 1. The _content manager_ receives a notification from the automatic process about the result of the process.

 ## Content management and deployment